 The Hiding Place by Corrie Ten Boom

-A Christian family in Holland hides Jews from the Nazis during World War II.
+A Christian family in Holland hides Jews from the Germans during World War II.
 Corrie Ten Boom’s incredible story of espionage, imprisonment and forgiveness.

 The Ten Boom family takes their faith seriously.
 They believe the Jews are God’s Chosen People and risk their lives to protect them.